Focus on Falls Initiative

 Make Self-Care a Priority

-Fall safety requires more than just minimizing external risks.
+Taking the appropiate fall precautions require more than just minimizing external risks.
 Monitoring one’s health and practicing good self-care will help lessen physical vulnerabilities that can increase the chance of fall.
 Help your parent to do the following:

 - Make regular appointments to check hearing and vision and wear comfortable hearing aids and eyeglasses with an adequate prescription.